vallard/K8sServerless/kubernetes/README.md

 Don't mistake the name here.
 It happens to be that we are using `nginx` as an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).
 But we are also using `nginx` as our application for serving up web pages.
 It's quite flexible!

 This ingress controller has an `EXTERNAL-IP`.
-We can make a rule that when someone goes to that IP address (or dns) we can layer 7 route it to the `ngx1` application.
+We can make a rule that when someone goes to that IP address (or DNS entry) we can layer 7 route it to the `ngx1` application.

 [Download the ingress rule yaml](https://raw.githubusercontent.com/vallard/K8sServerless/master/kubernetes/ngx1-ing.yaml) file and open it up to edit it.